 The target audience of the app is youth athletes, however, any individual will be able to access the app.
 The goal of the project is to enable individuals with PCS to return to activity without experiencing severe symptoms and provide documentation for the user and health care professionals.

 This team of five bright engineers won QBiT's first Global Biomedical Engineering Challenge, for which we offered them academic, financial and operative resources.
 They have designed an effective warming system for pre-term, low-weight newborns in Zimbabwe, using inexpensive, accessible materials that will combat hypothermia.
 The wrap prevents the loss of bodily fluids and maintains the baby’s temperature at a healthy level.
 This swaddle will be attached closely to the caregiver in a modified traditional African carrying manner, exposing the baby to the caregiver’s heat and bacteria required for the development of a strong immune system.

-The team is making their designs a reality and hope to successfully implement this solution in Zimbabwe, Africa.
+The team is working to fully realize their designs, and they hope to successfully implement their solution in Zimbabwe.